freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 And while those images reflect real research directions, one of the most powerful approaches to building quantum computers is surprisingly tangible: circuits made of wire and metal, etched onto chips.
 In this chapter, we explore how quantum information or the elusive qubit can live not just in particles, but in entire electrical circuits, made practical by the strange and remarkable world of superconductivity.

 For me this fact was probably the most mind-blowing.
 I knew about quantum computers in general before starting to work in the industry, but I always thought a quantum computer is built with stereotypical quantum things.
-The majority of popular science books and even university textbooks always describe quantum physics via properties of photos and electrons, so naturally when it comes to utilizing the quantum effects for computation, the same objects are re-used.
+The majority of popular science books and even university textbooks always describe quantum physics via properties of photons and electrons, so naturally when it comes to utilizing the quantum effects for computation, the same objects are re-used.
 Apart from engineering concerns, it doesn't really matter which one to use, just like with classical computers we could built processors out of vacuum tubes or transistors or dominoes.
 The theoretical computation is equivalent, but the engineering tradeoffs are huge.

 At its core, a qubit is just a two-level quantum system.
 Any physical object that is capable of existing in two distinct quantum states—and, crucially, in superpositions of those states—can serve as a qubit.
 Electrons, with their spin states, or photons, with their polarization, are natural candidates.
 But quantum mechanics doesn't limit us to the microscopic.
 With careful engineering, even something as macroscopic as a loop of wire can be coaxed into behaving quantum mechanically.